nlinker/bwapi-rs/README.md

   - _Module library_ mode (more performance) and
   - _Client executable_ mode (more convenient to debug, but less performance, the game state is exchanged over network or pipe).

+Comparison with:
+* https://github.com/bytekeeper/rsbwapi -- this repository is more featureful, however the library there is remote only, compared to `rsbwapi` this binary-linked library has much more performance over the calls to `BWAPI`
+* https://github.com/RnDome/bwapi-rs -- this repository is abandoned and the implementation is mostly manual.
+Now with the new rust library [`CXX`](https://cxx.rs/) we can potentially make the library more maintainable.

 __Warning:__ _the project is on the very early stage and pretty much unstable._